 Welcome to IEA Wind Member Country Activities for Germany

-Construction of new turbines added 2,998.4 MW on land and 520.3 MW offshore, a clear increase over the previous year (2012: 2,440 MW on land and 280 MW offshore).
-In this context, it is important to know that only grid-connected offshore turbines are counted for the capacity statistics.
-At the end of 2013, 394.6 MW of offshore wind capacity was not yet connected to the grid.
-Consequently, at the end of the year total installed wind capacity in Germany was nearly 34,660 MW on land and 903 MW offshore, with 23,864 wind turbines built in total.
-Repowering measures accounted for an estimated 766 MW, while installations with a capacity of an estimated 258 MW were decommissioned, giving a net added capacity in 2013 of 3.356 MW on land and offshore.
+The construction of new turbines added 4,385 MW on land and 529 MW offshore, a clear increase over the previous year (2013: 2,998 MW on land and 520 MW offshore).
+Consequently, at the end of the year, the installed wind capacity in Germany was nearly 38,116 MW on land and 2,340 MW offshore, with 25,410 wind turbines installed in total (39,153 MW with a grid connection).
+Repowering and decommissioning measures accounted for an estimated 1,511 MW, giving a net added capacity in 2014 of 4,914 MW on land and offshore.

 This leads to an estimated capacity factor of 18.65%, which is within the long-term average.
 The use of wind energy avoided 40.52 million tons equivalent of carbon dioxide emissions in 2014.

 Concerning R&D activities within the ongoing German 6th Energy Research Program from 2011, the Federal Ministry for Economic Affairs and Energy (BMWi) provided 38.51 million EUR (46.64 million USD) of funds for new research projects in 2014 [1–10].